trevortombe/alberta_eci/README.md

 drilled).
 Third, “ECI.R” estimates the first principle component from this data and generates the visualization.

-The latest ECI for Sep 2023 is -0.02.
+The latest ECI for Nov 2023 is 0.3.
 The full time series since Jan 2002 is plotted below:

 ![Alberta ECI](Figures/plot.png)

 ------------------------------------------------------------------------

-The index was last updated on 2024-02-01 09:37:21 MDT.
+The index was last updated on 2024-02-09 17:18:22 MDT.